We are like a small family: Life as an on-call firefighter in Leaden Roding

 "When I was young, I used to live directly opposite Leaden Roding Fire Station," Chris Ward said.
 "I used to always look at it and think, 'one day I want to be a firefighter’ - and I’m really proud to say that I am now."

-Chris became an on-call firefighter at Leaden Roding three years ago.
+Chris became an on-call firefighter at Leaden Roding four years ago.
 While he has since moved slightly further away from the station, he can still reach it within the required five minutes whenever his pager sounds - a feeling he says is like no other.

 "Even after those years, when my pager goes off I still get that adrenaline rush... you can’t get that feeling anywhere else and it’s never changed.